Spinoffs

 1992

 It would be easy to make a list consisting entirely of Mario spinoffs.
 Super Mario Bros. was a spinoff to Mario Bros., and Mario Bros. itself was a spinoff to Donkey Kong.
 Over the years, we’ve seen Mario-branded puzzle games, party games, sports games, and RPGs.
 The Mario series has also given birth to several franchises which have been given spinoffs of their own.
 (Take the WarioWare games as an example.)
 I’m recognizing Super Mario Kart on this list for a number of reasons.
 Super Mario Bros. is the most significant spinoff in the series, but it was built upon mechanics that had been introduced in earlier games.
 In contrast, Super Mario Kart was a brand new experience that basically created the entire kart racing sub-genre.
-The Mario Kart franchise has now grown to the point where it rivals the popularity of mainline Super Mario Bros. games.
-Mario Kart Wii, for instance, sold over 36 million copies worldwide and was second only to Wii Sports as the best selling game of its generation.
+The Mario Kart franchise has now grown to the point where it has eclipsed the popularity of mainline Super Mario Bros. games.
+Mario Kart 8 Deluxe, for instance, sold over 62 million copies worldwide and has become the best selling Mario game of all time.
 The accessibility and universal appeal of Mario Kart fits perfectly with Nintendo’s philosophies of community and fun.

 1